Scoreboard API

 Creating a scoreboard

-In order to post scores, your game will need its own scoreboard (with a corresponding scoreboard ID).
+In order to post scores, your game will need its own scoreboard (with a corresponding board ID).

 Your game can have as many scoreboards as you would like, keeping track of various statistics.
-Boards can be sorted high-to-low or low-to-high, per your specifications.
+You can also choose which scoreboards will appear on your game page.

 Scoreboards and caching